Skip To Main Content

 Quaker Notemeal

-* Mataya Gayle led all scorers with 22 points, while adding four assists.
+*Junior Mataya Gayle led all scorers with 22 points and added four assists.

-* Simone Sawyer flirted with a double-double finishing with 12 points and eight rebounds.
+*Senior Simone Sawyer flirted with a double-double, finishing with 12 points and eight rebounds.

-* Penn had 15 offensive rebounds, turning into 19 second chance points.
+*Penn had 15 offensive rebounds on Saturday and turned them into 19 second-chance points.

-* The Red and Blue led for 38 total minutes.
+*The Red and Blue led for 38 total minutes, essentially wire-to-wire.

 How It Happened